philippbayer/submission_checklist/README.md

 - [ ] The publisher often asks for the figure legends in the main text along with the same legends in the separate (Supplementary) Figures and Tables file, are the two legends still identical?
 - [ ] If you have any paper-wide set orders of things (like species B, species C, species D), are they consistent in the text, tables, figures?
 - [ ] Are all special words consistently spelled? for example, does the text switch from 'AA-genome' to 'A-genome', or from 'A-genome' to 'A genome'?
 - [ ] Is the paper-title in the coverletter still the same as in the manuscript?
+Read the coverletter again
 - [ ] Are your figures color-blind friendly?
 Check with tools like http://mapeper.github.io/jsColorblindSimulator/ (thanks @Psy_Fer_, @AgnieszkaGolicz, @_erikaroper!)
 - [ ] Is there any leftover placeholder text like (CITATION), doi://XYZ, Table X, [TODO]?
 - [ ] Have you forgotten a co-author?
+- [ ] Is it obvious from the author order who the corresponding author is/are?
+I.e., a star, or a cross, or a line with 'Corresponding author: A. Person, a_person@bla'
 - [ ] Is everyone's name spelled as in their other papers?
 What about their affiliations?
 - [ ] Reread the journal's formatting rules - are you really following them?
 Are you sure about the order of your sections, and that you have all required sections?
 - [ ] Are your references in the right format?
 Do you have in-text references not in your References block?
 Are species names in italics?